Limited-time welcome offer — 10% off with code WELCOME10

 • Pregnant Women: Evidence suggests that high exposure to VOCs can affect foetal development and increase the risk of complications during pregnancy.

-• Young Children: Because children breathe faster than adults and their organs are not yet fully developed, toxins enter their systems more easily, affecting long-term lung and immune system development.
+• Young Children: Children breathe faster than adults, and their organs are still developing.
+As a result, toxins enter their bodies more easily and can affect long-term lung growth and immune system development.

 3. Pet Safety: Pets spend most of their time on or near the floor, where certain VOCs—which are heavier than air—tend to settle.
 This puts pets at a higher risk of toxin exposure through both inhalation and skin contact compared to humans.